 A Japanese garden, hidden behind large walls in the urban Kyoto area.

-Shosei-en「渉成園」, located just 12-minute walk from Kyoto station, is a traditional Japanese, strolling style garden that belongs to the much larger neighbor, Higashi Hongan-ji Temple of the True Pure Land School of Buddhism.
+Shosei-en(渉成園) is located just 12-minute walk from JR Kyoto station.
+This is a traditional Japanese strolling style garden.
+The garden belongs to the much larger neighbor, Higashi Hongan-ji Temple of the True Pure Land School of Buddhism.

 Today, the pond mostly remained from the original design, but the current garden was laid out in 1641 after the shogun Tokugawa donated the land to the Hongan-ji after the war.
 The garden was designed by confucian scholar and poet, Ichikawa Jozan and artist, tea master and aristocrat Kobori Enshu.

 Shosei-en garden is well designed and arranged.
 Once you enter the garden, you could easily forget that you are in the heart of urban Kyoto area.
-Visitors can have the view of the Kyoto tower above the pond and, it’s actually like a borrowed scenery of the modern architecture.
+Visitors can have the view of the Kyoto tower above the pond.
+Thus, it’s like a borrowed scenery of the modern architecture.

 In February, red and white plum trees in blossom in the plum orchard.
 And visitors are delighted by cherry blossoms in April, azaleas in May, water lilies in summer, maple leaves in autumn.

 Access : 12-minute walk from JR Kyoto Station.